 Current modelling on the number of homes held in HRA stock presumes a gradual loss of existing homes due to ongoing sales through the Right to Buy.
 However, despite the losses through Right to Buy, the number of dwellings within the HRA is expected to significantly increase over the next 10 years.
-This is due to the significant house building plans of Oxford City Housing Ltd, currently factored in for the next 10 years, many of which will be affordable homes purchased into the HRA, along-side the wider programme of purchases planned to be made using the HRA.
+This is due to the significant house building plans of OX Place, currently factored in for the next 10 years, many of which will be affordable homes purchased into the HRA, alongside the wider programme of purchases planned to be made directly by the HRA.
 1,125 homes are forecast be added in the next 10 years with the HRA spending an anticipated £323 million (depending on available grant amounts).
 This would be the first significant increase in the number of council homes for many decades.

-The forecasting within the HRA presumes gradual rent increases in line with the governments national rent policy, which is CPI +1%.
-Rental income is projected to increase over the forecasted period, both because of the gradual rent increase, and due to the new rents collected from additional housing stock being added.
+The forecasting within the HRA presumes gradual rent increases in line with the governments national rent policy, which is currently CPI +1%.
+Rental income is projected to increase over the forecasted period, both because of the gradual rent increase, and due to the new rents collected from the planned additions to the housing stock being.
+Due to the high levels of inflation in 2022 and the cost of living crisis, the government launched a consultation in autumn 2022 on capping rent rise levels for the social housing sector.

 Significant costs charged to the HRA include responsive repairs and planned maintenance.
-Approximately £45m has been allocated for responsive repairs over the next decade, and £87m on planned maintenance.
+Approximately £168m has been allocated for responsive repairs and planned maintenance over the next decade.
 This planned maintenance budget has been increased, due to increasing investment needs including additional spending for health and safety following Grenfell and the current building safety legislation going through Parliament.
 The HRA business plan does not currently make any allowance for additional investment that may be required following a Government review of the 'Decent Homes' standard that is currently underway as a part of the changes proposed under the Social Housing White Paper